Flu Program – Frequently Asked Questions

 - North Carolina Federal Employee Program

-- Where can I get a seasonal flu shot that's covered?
+- Where can I get a flu shot that's covered?

-- Why aren't all pharmacists able to provide covered flu shots?
+- Why can't all pharmacists give flu shots?

 - When can I get a flu shot?

-A: Members should contact their physician, employer, or participating pharmacist to find out when flu shots will be administered and to schedule an appointment.
+A: You can ask your doctor, employer, or in-network immunizing pharmacist or pharmacy to find out when flu shots will be given and to make an appointment.

-- How do I know if I'm eligible to receive a covered seasonal flu shot?
+- How do I know if I'm able to get a flu shot at no charge?

-- Can I get my flu shot from a doctor who's not in the BCBSNC network?
+- Can I get my flu shot from a doctor who's not in the Blue Cross NC network?

-- What if I'm a member but I live outside North Carolina?
+- What if I live outside North Carolina?

-- I don't have preventive care benefits.
-I'm not a BCBSNC member.
-Can I get a covered seasonal flu shot?
+- I'm not a BCBSNC member.
+I don't have preventive care benefits.
+Can I still get a flu shot at no charge?

 - Is FluMist® covered?